Phoenix Wright: Ace Attorney: Plot

-Case Four, "Turnabout Goodbyes": On Christmas, Edgeworth is arrested for the murder of attorney Robert Hammond.
+On Christmas, Edgeworth is arrested on suspicion of murdering attorney Robert Hammond.
 After relenting for Phoenix's help after an initial refusal, Wright faces Edgeworth's mentor Manfred von Karma, who has not lost a single case in his forty-year career.
-Phoenix discovers that former bailiff Yanni Yogi shot Hammond while Von Karma provided Yogi with the gun.
-Years earlier, Edgeworth's father Gregory ruined Von Karma's spotless record when he convinced a judge to penalize Karma for misconduct.
-Unable to deal with such a blemish on his legacy, Karma murdered Gregory in cold blood, leaving Miles to believe he himself was responsible, while Yogi was publicly blamed and convinced by Hammond, his attorney, to fake insanity which got him acquitted of all charges, making the case unsolved till that very day.
-After Von Karma suffers a breakdown in court and confesses to the cover-up and for murdering Gregory, Edgeworth is set free.
-Following the trial, Phoenix explains that Edgeworth motivated him to become an attorney after he defended Phoenix from a false theft accusation as children.
-However, Edgeworth decided to become Von Karma's pupil following his father's murder after being motivated by his hatred of criminals.
-After the case, it was revealed that Larry was the true culprit of the theft.
-Nevertheless, Edgeworth decides to rethink whether or not he should resume his previous duties.
-Meanwhile, Maya decides to return to her home village to finish her spirit medium training.
+Phoenix discovers that former bailiff Yanni Yogi shot Hammond with a gun provided by von Karma.
+Fifteen years earlier, Edgeworth's defense attorney father Gregory ruined von Karma's spotless record when he got von Karma penalized for forging evidence.
+Unable to deal with a blemish on his record, von Karma murdered Gregory and manipulated Edgeworth into believing that he was responsible.
+At the same time, Yogi was publicly blamed and convinced by Hammond, his attorney, to plead insanity, which got him acquitted of all charges at the cost of both his fiancée and social standing, leaving the truth hidden until the present day.
+Von Karma suffers a breakdown in court and confesses to Gregory's murder, and Edgeworth is released.
+Following the trial, Phoenix explains that Edgeworth motivated him to become an attorney after he defended Phoenix from a false theft accusation as a child, to which Larry admits he was the true culprit.
+Edgeworth, however, decided to become von Karma's pupil following his father's murder due to his hatred of criminals; he decides to rethink whether or not he should continue prosecuting.
+Meanwhile, Maya returns to her home village to finish her spirit medium training.

-Case Five, "Rise from the Ashes": In a fifth and final case added for the Nintendo DS and subsequent releases, Phoenix is hired by teenager Ema Skye to defend her sister Lana, the head of the prosecutor's office.
-Skye is accused of murdering detective Bruce Goodman, who was found in the trunk of Edgeworth's car.
-Together with Ema, Phoenix traces the origins of the murder to an incident two years prior, when a serial killer named Joe Darke allegedly murdered prosecutor Neil Marshall while trying to escape custody.
-Phoenix tricks Damon Gant, the Chief of Police, into revealing that he murdered Marshall and framed Ema for the crime in order to blackmail Lana into doing his bidding, and Gant subsequently confesses to killing Goodman after he requested that the case be reopened.
-Though Lana is cleared of murder charges, she agrees to resign her post to face judgement for protecting Gant.
+In a fifth case added for the Nintendo DS and subsequent releases, Phoenix is hired by Ema Skye to defend her older sister Lana, the head of the prosecutor's office, who is accused of murdering detective Bruce Goodman.
+Together with Ema, Phoenix traces the origins of the murder to an incident two years ago, when serial killer Joe Darke allegedly murdered prosecutor Neil Marshall while trying to escape custody, but Phoenix also discovers a piece of evidence that implicates Ema as Marshall's killer.
+Police Chief Damon Gant attempts to force Phoenix into exposing Ema's guilt, but Phoenix figures out that Gant actually murdered Marshall and tampered with the evidence to frame Ema so that he could blackmail Lana into doing his bidding for the past two years; Gant subsequently confesses that he killed Goodman after he requested that the Joe Darke case be reopened, and forced Lana to take the fall.
+Although Lana is cleared of the murder charge, she will face judgment as Gant's accomplice.
 With Ema being sent to Europe to continue training as a forensic investigator, Phoenix looks forward to continuing his career defending the innocent.
+It is then revealed that Edgeworth has disappeared.

-There is also an alternative ending where Lana is found guilty and the truth about the incident is never revealed.
+There is also a bad ending where Ema is implicated as Marshall's murderer and Lana is also found guilty.